The UK’s only dedicated Road and Sewer Section Bond specialist.

 Overview:

-A Section 21 bond under the Roads (Scotland) Act 1984 provides financial assurance to the local authority that a new or modified road will meet the required construction standards and will be maintained appropriately during the defects liability period.
+A Section 21 Bond under the Roads (Scotland) Act 1984 provides financial assurance to the local authority that a new or modified road will meet the required construction standards and will be maintained appropriately during the defects liability period.
 This bond helps ensure the quality and safety of roads before they are adopted into the public highway system, protecting both the public and the local authority from poorly constructed or incomplete roadworks.

 Section 56 Agreement Bond (S56) of the Roads (Scotland) Act 1984 outlines the procedures and requirements related to the vesting of a road in a local authority.
 Specifically, it covers the conditions under which a private road becomes a public road and the responsibilities that a developer or person in charge of the road must meet for the road to be formally adopted by the local authority.